devoDotNet/Algorithms/README.md

 # Algorithms
-algorithmic exercises in C#.
+algorithmic exercises in C# |
-console applications.
+console applications |
 all of these exercises were completed without assistance or interruption